 Ensure that your Center Lead and NPO are aware of your schedule, and any changes that may occur should be approved by your Center Lead ahead of time.
-Outside work or telecommuting is not permitted with the exception of NPO pre-approved visits to partner organizations, conferences, meetings, and other events and activities.
+All changes to your schedule that involve modification to your total weekly hours must be approved by your Center Lead ahead of time.
+Outside work or telecommuting is not permitted with the exception of NPO preapproved visits to partner organizations, conferences, meetings, and other events and activities.

 Absence/Tardiness: If you are going to absent or late, you must notify your Center Lead (in advance when applicable).
 In the case of an unforeseen event (accident, flat tire, etc.), call the DEVELOP Office prior to the time you would have reported to work and report your situation.
+You should also discuss with your Center Lead and make a plan for when you will make up the hours.

-Illness: If an illness occurs, the participant must notify your Center Lead.
+Illness: If an illness occurs, the participant must notify your Center Lead and discuss and agree upon a plan for making up the hours.